luisdiazhr/Continuous-Control/Report.md

 ![rewards](reward_plot.png "Rewards")

 ## 5. Future work
-I would like to implement D4PG.
+I would like to explore PPO and D4PG to see if I can get better results.